CHEWCHEWW/react-web-editor/README.md

 This component can be used with DraggableHandler, and EditorBlockWrapper.

 ### useResize

-It returns resize handlers.
-It can be used with "ResizeHandlerWrapper", The helper component to resizing.
+It returns Resize handlers.
+It can be used with "ResizeHandlerWrapper", The helper component to resize.
 - props
 ```
   type useResizeProps {